-9.2 Project Control System Overview
+8.2 Project Control System Overview

 The NSTX Upgrade Project will use the existing PPPL PMSPD.
-This document was reviewed and approved by DOE in 1996.
 The PPPL PMSPD satisfies the principles of project management and control systems outlined in this PEP and DOE Order 413.3A ("Program and Project Management for the Acquisition of Capital Assets").
 The PMSPD provides a centralized work authorization system that the project will use.

-The PMSPD is an integrated earned value management control and reporting system that establishes the documentation, data requirements, information flow, and system disciplines necessary to operate and maintain a system for control of the NSTX Upgrade Project work, costs, and schedules.
+The PMSPD describes an integrated earned value management control and reporting system that establishes the documentation, data requirements, information flow, and system disciplines necessary to operate and maintain a system for control of the NSTX Upgrade Project work, costs, and schedules.
 The overall objective of the PMSPD is to provide PPPL and DOE with timely and auditable cost and schedule performance information that can be used to monitor, control and manage Project progress.
 To accomplish this objective, the PMSPD provides a formal process for:

-- Organizing the project work scope via the WBS; - Planning and estimating the work scope via the project resource loaded schedule; - Authorizing work and forecasting resource requirements via the Work Authorization Form (WAF); - Controlling management reserve and authorized allocated contingency via the change control process; - Monitoring progress relative to schedule status and completion estimates and reporting cost and schedule performance against established cost and schedule baselines using the Level III schedules; - Documenting approved changes to the performance measurement technical, cost, and schedule baselines via the change control process; and

-Analyzing variances to the cost and schedule baselines, including critical path analyses resulting from status results of the Level III schedules.
+- Organizing the project work scope via the WBS; - Planning and estimating the work scope via the project resource loaded schedule; - Authorizing work and forecasting resource requirements via the Work Authorization Form (WAF); - Controlling management reserve and authorized allocated contingency via the change control process; - Monitoring progress relative to schedule status and completion estimates and reporting cost and schedule performance against established cost and schedule baselines using the Level III schedules; - Documenting approved changes to the performance measurement technical, cost, and schedule baselines via the change control process, and; - Analyzing variances to the cost and schedule baselines, including critical path analyses resulting from status results of the Level III schedules.

 The key planning and measurement tool for the project is the Level III schedule.
 Through the work authorization process, details of work scope, schedule, budget, and responsibility will be integrated, documented, reviewed, and agreed to by both project management and the performing organization.
 The cognizant job manager will be responsible and accountable for accomplishing the scope of the work, as defined, with established Level III schedule milestones and cost targets.
-The vehicle for documenting and authorizing work is the Work Approval Form (WAF).
-The WAF formally documents the work scope to be performed, establishes a schedule, provides a cost estimate, identifies a responsible person for accomplishing the work, and provides time phased cost and manpower profiles.
+The vehicle for documenting and authorizing work is the Work Authorization Form (WAF).
+The WAF formally documents the work scope to be performed, establishes a schedule, provides a resource estimate, identifies a responsible person for accomplishing the work, and defines the estimate uncertainty and risks.

-9.3 Cost and Schedule Reviews
+8.3 Cost and Schedule Reviews

-Nominally the Project will schedule quarterly reviews of Project status with the NSTX Upgrade Project Federal Project Director and the OFES Management.
-These reviews will focus on cost and schedule aspects of the Project.
+The Project schedules quarterly reviews and/or reports of Project status with the NSTX Upgrade Project Federal Project Director and the FES Management.
+These reviews will focus on cost and schedule aspects of the project.
 At these meetings the project will report the status of the project in general and the cost variances that potentially impact the level of contingency in particular.
 Progress on detailed planning will also be reported.
-Based on these inputs, the project will recommend to DOE changes to the Project Baseline.
+Based on these inputs, the project will recommend to DOE changes to the Project Performance Measurement Baseline.
 This recommendation will be documented in the form of a formal change.
-In addition, as needed to support Critical Decision milestones or as requested by the NSTX Upgrade Project Acquisition Executive, these reviews may be expanded to include external reviewers organized by the Office of Science Office of Construction Management Support (the "Lehman" Review).
+In addition, as needed to support Critical Decision milestones, or as requested by the NSTX Upgrade Project Acquisition Executive, these reviews may be expanded to include external reviewers organized by the Office of Science Office of Project Assessment, (i.e., the "Lehman" Review).

-Every six months a bottom-up estimate at completion (EAC) will be performed for either the entire project.
+Every six months a bottom-up estimate at completion (EAC) will be performed for the entire project.
 This may involve the re-scheduling of work previously scheduled but not completed.
 This is done in order to ensure that the current performance measurement baseline remains up-to-date and consistent with the approved performance baseline parameters (TEC, completion date, etc.), and remains a reliable basis for budgeting, resource planning, and measurement of future performance.